The Fab Four (tribute)

-The Fab Four is a California-based tribute band paying homage to The Beatles.
-Founded in 1997 by Ron McNeil, a John Lennon impersonator, the group began performing Beatles music throughout southern California.
-They have played in many places worldwide, including Japan, Malaysia, France, Hong Kong, the United Kingdom, Germany, Australia, Mexico and Brazil, covering nearly the entire Beatles songbook and material from Beatles members' solo projects.
+The Fab Four is a California tribute band, later theatrical production paying homage to the Beatles.
+They are based in Orange County, California.
+Founded in November 1997 by Westminster-born John Lennon impersonator Ron McNeil (born Ronald Mendonça), and Los Angeles-born Paul McCartney impersonator Ardavan Sarraf, the group began performing Beatles music throughout Southern California and later the United States West Coast.
+They have played in many places worldwide, including Japan, Malaysia, France, Hong Kong, the United Kingdom, Germany, Australia, Mexico, and Brazil, covering nearly the entire Beatles songbook and material from some of the Beatles' members' solo projects.